 The city's most interesting temple was supposedly founded by local heroine Thao Suranari and her husband in 1827.
-Half of her ashes are interred in a small stupa (the other half are at her monument) and so there are also singing troupes on hire to perform for her spirit here.
+Half of her ashes are interred in a small stupa (the other half are at her monument) and there are also singing troupes on hire to perform for her spirit here.
 A small statue of the heroine sits praying in the pond in front of the temple's award-winning bòht (ordination hall).
-The temple is usually teeming with people making offerings.

 Built in 1967, the bòht resembles a Chinese junk and holds a large gleaming-white Buddha image in 'calming the ocean' posture.
-It, and other buildings, are decorated with Dan Kwian pottery.
-Elsewhere around the grounds are a variety of spirit shrines that have nothing to do with Buddhism.
+It, and other buildings, are decorated with Dan Kwian (a nearby village) pottery.
+Elsewhere around the grounds are a variety of spirit shrines that have little to do with Buddhism.